contiv/vpp/docs/VPPTRACE.md

                          - tapcli-rx: tap (version determined from the VPP config), tap1, tapv1
                          - dpdk-input: dpdk, gbe, phys* -a <VPP-ADDRESS> : IP address or hostname of the VPP to capture packets from
+                      - not supported if VPP listens on a UNIX domain socket
                       - default = 127.0.0.1
    -r               : apply filter string (passed with -f) as a regexp expression
                       - by default the filter is NOT treated as regexp